Nude Hiking: Logistics, Tips, Legality, and Other Info

 Note, all local officials will assess on a case-by-case basis.

-Remember, although nudity might not bother you, it can really disturb others.
+Carry a readily accessible towel or skirt so you can quickly cover yourself in case of any approaching hikers.
+You can easily slide on a skirt or wrap a towel around your waist.
+Remember, while nudity might not bother you, it can disturb others.
 Trails are for everyone.
-Carry a towel or skirt that is easy to access in case of any approaching hikers.
-You can easily slide on a skirt or wrap the towel around your waist.

 Naked hiker sitting with sleeping bag wrapped round her